ammarhakim/gkyl-doc/source/index.rst

+:hero: A plasma simulation framework for (almost) all the scales

 The  Gkeyll 2.0 Code: Documentation Home
 ++++++++++++++++++++++++++++++++++++++++

 .. epigraph::

   "Magic Chicken Software Framework"
   -- Artificial 'Intelligence' view on Gkeyll

 .. epigraph::

   "Don't Panic"
   -- The Hitchhiker's Guide to the Galaxy

 Gkeyll v2.0 (pronounced as in the book `"The Strange Case of Dr. Jekyll and Mr. Hyde"